Death of Lynn Messer: Disappearance

 At approximately 4:00 a.m. on July 8, 2014, Kerry Messer woke up to find that his wife Lynn wasn't in bed beside him.
 He looked around the house for her, noticing that Lynn's personal belongings—including her ID, passport, wallet, cell phone, car keys, and the walking boot she used to help protect her broken toe—were all still in the house along with a possible suicide note.
 Kerry checked the areas around their farm where Lynn would normally be as well as the gravel pathways and roads leading to their farmhouse, and began checking locations beyond the farm that morning before his son called the sheriff's office.
-After 10 months of cooperation and over 40 in-person and telephone visits with law enforcement, they refused to share where they were in the investigation.
+After ten months of cooperation and over forty in-person and telephone visits with law enforcement, they refused to share the status of the investigation.
 The last known communication Lynn had with anyone other than her husband was a phone call she made at 11:30 p.m. on the night of July 7.